ekivolowitz/LIS351Projects/Final/README.md

 docker build -t flaskapp .
 docker run -it -p 0.0.0.0:5000:5000 flaskapp
 ```
-In the `docker build` step, it will copy the code from the current working directory into the container.
-The reason I had to do this is because I didn't want *my* API key to be public on the github.
-I apologize that that forces you the reader to do some legwork.

 ## Accessing
 Navigate to your favorite web browser and open `localhost:5000`.